What's Included in the Price

 - Treatment of all penetrations: balustrade fixings, drain outlets, door thresholds, and wall junctions

-- Drainage verification (falls and drain capacity)
+- Drainage verification (falls and drain capacity for peak storm flows)

 - Surface reinstatement (tiling or protective coating)